ballerkobe808/invest/README - INVESTING.md

    - Was the property rehabbed?
 Who did the rehab?
 Always better to know the rehab workmanship personally
    - Does it currently need any repairs?
 If so, what do you think the estimated costs will be?
-   - Can you tell me a little more about the neighborhood (want them to describe it in their own terms)
+   - Can you tell me a little more about the neighborhood (want them to describe it in their own terms) Big 6 Cap Exp Questions - Find facts and also get a feel on how they answer.
+Ask Hey ball park numbers, what would it cost to redo the roof, etc - just to get a feel
+   - When was the last time the roof was done?
+   - HVAC?
+   - Foundation - any issues? any work done and repaired?
+   - Termites?
+   - Plumbing?
+   - Electrical?

-4. Property Management & Questions to ask
+4) Property Management & Questions to ask

    - Find out more about the property management team and make sure you are comfortable working with them, and they have reasonable rates.
 Nothing is more important to the success of your property or peace of mind, than the property management company and their communication, responsiveness, and committment to excellence.
 Good chance this guy doesn't care about your investment - make sure you are comfortable here - find the right team!